Documentation

 IK

-c.
+d.
 Authentication

 #FRAGMENT uses OAuth2's client credentials flow to authenticate API clients.
 The flow is:

-using your API client's credentials - Use that token in an
+- Use that token in an

 Authorization